 We will often place certifications and memberships into a scrolling banner.
 For an auto repair shop, this will include things like:

 The authoritative proof is an incredibly powerful tool.
-It is worth the investments in memberships, testing, and promotions to add these things to your website and other marketing.
+It is worth investing in memberships, testing, and promotions to add these things to your website and other marketing.

 All of the content suggestions listed above this section are pretty much standard content that’s not optional (in our opinion) if you want to have a great auto repair shop website.
 However, the types of content below are nice additions that provide additional value to your website visitors.

 This one seems to get people all worked up.
 Look at this as a buffet.
 You take what you want and leave what you don’t.
 But having some pricing on your website can build trust with potential clients.
 There’s no way you can put pricing for everything on your website, but you can start with the simple stuff like oil changes.
 Even then, you can put a range or a “starting at” price.
 For example, you may say, “Oil changes range in price from $29.95 to $119.95”.

 If you are part of the RepairPal program, they have an estimator widget to add to your website.
 However, it is clear that the tool is an estimated price only and is not a guaranteed repair price.

 Telling people what you don’t do can be very helpful to them and also save you a lot of time with phone calls that won’t lead anywhere.
 For instance, if you are a generalist shop but do not work on European brands, you can easily say this on your website.
 To keep it from coming across as a negative, recommend a great shop specializing in Euro cars.

 The best part about this is as a specialty shop, they probably don’t work on domestics and Asian vehicles and will often refer them to you.
 So it’s a win-win-win for you, the customer, and the other shop!